 The Square Cupola

 The square cupola is one of the Johnson solids.
-It is bounded by 4 equilateral triangles, 5 squares, and an octagon.
+It is bounded by 4 equilateral triangles, 5 squares, and an octagon, for a total of 10 faces, 20 edges, and 12 vertices.
 It is listed as the fourth polyhedron in Norman Johnson's list, and thus bears the label J4.

 In order to be able to identify the square cupola in various projections of 4D objects, it is useful to know how it appears from various viewpoints.
 The following are some of the viewpoints that are commonly encountered: